MAXQDA’s Twitter analysis features

 The complex search follows the same principle as the advanced Twitter search.
 In the top fields, you can enter words or strings that must appear or not appear in the tweets.
 In the middle and lower sections, you can set define specific conditions for the search and the accounts to be searched:

 From these accounts – searches for tweets from specific users.
-Multiple usernames can be entered, separated by commas.
+Multiple usernames can be entered, separated by spaces.

 To these Accounts – searches for tweets in which the entered username appears at the beginning of the tweet.
-Multiple usernames can be entered, separated by commas.
+Multiple usernames can be entered, separated by spaces.

 Mentioning these Accounts – searches for tweets in which the entered user name appears somewhere in the tweet.
-Multiple usernames can be entered, separated by commas.
+Multiple usernames can be entered, separated by spaces.

 Further parameters can be set in the lower section: